-3 Calibration instrument and calibration procedure
+3 Calibration device and calibration procedure

-3.1 Calibration instrument
+3.1 Calibration device

-The calibration instrument is designed as one unit containing a stepper motor system, PC and humidity sensor.
+The calibration device is designed as one unit containing a stepper motor system, PC and humidity sensor.
 The system is shown in Fig. 3.
-A schematic diagram of

-- the instrument is given in Fig. 4.
-The standard accessory of the device is a HMP45A temperature-humidity sensor, which measures the temperature and the relative humidity.
-It is also possible to use other humidity instruments, and the calibration instrument therefore includes a humidity calculator.
-Together with an external pressure sensor, these data are necessary to calculate the air density and therefore the oxygen partial - density used in Eq.
+A schematic diagram of the device is given in Fig. 4.
+The standard accessory of the device is a HMP45A temperature-humidity sensor (or updated type HMP 155), which measures temperature and relative humidity.
+It is also possible to use other humidity devices, and the calibration device therefore includes a humidity calculator.
+Together with an external pressure sensor, these data are necessary to calculate the air density and therefore the oxygen partial density used in Eq.
 (7).
 Relevant textbooks can be consulted for the calculations.
 The krypton hygrometer is connected with the standard connection cables to the calibration unit.
 For calibration the KH20 must be fixed on the calibration unit.
-To determine the exact path length the minimal path length of calibration can be set with distance elements (2, 4 and 10 mm).
-It is possible to start the calibration after a delay time of - 100 s which allows the operator to leave the calibration location.
+To determine the exact path length, the minimal path length of calibration can be set with distance elements (2, 4 and 10 mm).
+It is possible to start the calibration after a delay time of 100 s which allows the operator to leave the calibration location.
 The calibration (Fig. 5) can be followed on a screen.
 After completion of the calibration, the calibration data together with the previous calibration will be shown and written into a file.
 Furthermore, a calibration protocol will be created similar to the original one.
-More detail about the instrument and the handling are given by Foken and Falke (2010).
+More detail about the device and the handling are given by Foken and Falke (2010).